uapi-group/kernel-features/README.md

   **Use-Case:** `systemd` tracks the mount table to integrate the mounts into it own dependency management.

-* Ability to to do cross-namespace mounts by file descriptor.
-Currently preparing a mount point in one namespace and then mounting it via `mount("/proc/self/fd/…", "/somewhere/else", NULL, MS_BIND…)` is prohibited by the kernel.

-  **Use-Case:** various programs prepare complex mount hierarchies in private mount namespaces, that they later want to make appear in the host mount namespace fully put together (e.g. `systemd-dissect --mount`).
-This can currently only be implemented via mount propagation, which however has effects way beyond the installation of the one mount hierarchy that shall be installed.

 * An asynchronous or forced `close()`, that guarantees that userspace doesn't have to risk blocking for longer periods of time when trying to get rid of unwanted file descriptors, possibly